 When [4] is pressed the panel will test the bell output, keypad lights and the communicator for two seconds.
 The panel will also send a System Test Reporting code, if programmed.
-(See 5.8 "Communicator - Reporting Codes" on page 17.)
+(See 5.8 "Communicator - Reporting Codes" on page 18.)

-[5] - Enable DLS (Downloading)
+• [5] - Enable DLS (Downloading)

-When [5] is pressed, the panel will enable the downloading option for six hours.
+When [5] is pressed, the panel will enable the downloading option for one hour or six hours depending on the option selected in programming section [702]: [7].
 During this time, the panel will answer incoming downloading calls.
 (See 5.10 "Downloading" on page 20.)

-• [6] - User Initiated Call-Up When [6] is pressed, the panel will initiate a call to the downloading computer.
+• [6] - User Initiated Call-Up

+When [6] is pressed, the panel will initiate a call to the downloading computer.